tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 Consuming the language is how you learn the language.
 You know, babies can only cry and poop their pants but within the first few years from birth they learn to speak their first language.
+They quickly absorb complicated grammatical principles and soon can speak with accurate grammar and near perfect pronunciation.
 It happens because they listen to people around them, especially parents, and they slowly begin to understand what is being said.
+Our brain is built to do that instinctively.

+Traditional language learners say that as you grow up the part of your brain responsible for language acquisition dies, and you lose access to it.
+They insist that adults have to learn languages the same way you learn math or science: with your rational, logical brain; by consciously memorizing rules and drilling exercises.
+This has proven to be untrue.

 [According to Stephen Krashen](https://www.youtube.com/watch?v=NiTsduRreug), humans acquire language when they understand messages, and the process of acquiring a second language is similar to the process that children undergo when learning their native language.
+You can do it no matter how old you are.

 We're not babies, we're smarter and we can learn faster.
 The process of acquiring a language through immersion